solid-adventure/trivial-docs/docs/guides/permissions.md

 Trivial Permissions make it possible to share resources by granting Users with access to perform different operations on various resources.
 Permissions currently make it possible to share the `App`, `Manifest`, `ManifestDraft`, and `CredentialSet` resources.
 For every one of those resources there exists grantable permissions for the following operations: `read`, `update`, `delete`, `transfer`, `grant`, and `revoke`.

+Permissions are also directly related to Organizations in Trivial.
+When someone has an `admin` role assigned to them for an Organization, they automatically have all privileges on all resources.
+Learn more about Organizations [here](https://trivial-js.org/guides/organizations.html).

 ## The Permissions API

 Permissions can be granted through the Trivial API.